Full list of countries issuing travel warnings to UK amid far-right riots

 Nigeria, Malaysia, Australia, Indonesia, the UAE and India have all sent out alerts, advising their nationals living in or visiting the UK to stay away from demonstrations.

-India has become the latest of six countries to issue a warning to citizens travelling to the UK following days of violent riots.
+Hong Kong has become the latest of seven countries to issue a warning to citizens travelling to the UK following days of violent riots.

+The HK government’s Security Bureau issued a warning saying: “Since late July 2024, protests and riots occurred across the United Kingdom, resulting in violent clashes.”

+Hong Kong residents “who intend to visit the country or are already there should monitor the situation, exercise caution, attend to personal safety, avoid large gatherings of people and pay attention to local announcements,” the advice says.

 Yesterday, Australia issued a similar warning and advised travellers to “avoid areas where protests are occurring due to the potential for disruption and violence” as it urged people to “monitor the media for information and updates”.